dariokrie/dariokrie/README.md

 ## Hello!
 I'm Dario Krieger!
 I primarially work with all things related with .NET and Angular / Vue 3.

+I'm a part-time developer, a part-time artist, a part-time DJ and sometimes even a part-time politician 🤔

 https://www.dariokrieger.ch/

 ## Tools I work with